Rodeffs/BG3_Builds/solo_honour_mode.md

 Do not fight Yurgir as he can see through Fog Cloud and Darkness.
 Either convince him to kill himself or free him from his contract by killing all the mice

+Do not fight Ch'r'ai Tska'an.
+She is located on the bridge on the way to Baldur's Gate.
+She has Devil Sight and can easily kill you.
+Better skip her completely and just use invisibility potion to pass her after you've slain Myrkul

 Otherwise play as usual

 Notable enemies with Counterspell: